 (2) In this Part —

-“pearl oyster fishery” or “Joint Authority pearl oyster fishery” means a fishery, or a Joint Authority fishery, that is identified in an arrangement by reference to pearl oysters or pearling.
+pearl oyster fishery or Joint Authority pearl oyster fishery means a fishery, or a Joint Authority fishery, that is identified in an arrangement by reference to pearl oysters or pearling.

 44. Application of this Act to pearl oyster fisheries in accordance with arrangements made for State law to apply